jgcaffari1/Snake/README.txt

 Future Work:

 	Snake was desinged with machine learning in mind, so the next step will be a neural network for learning how to play.
 The main candidate is a genetic algorithm because it is commonly used for this type of application.
-This means that the main method will need to be modified for the creation of thousands of instances recording in tandem which might not be feasible with the current design, especially because it appends a string to save game data.
+This means that the main method will need to be modified for the creation of thousands of instances recording in tandem, which might not be feasible with the current design, especially because it appends a string to save game data.
 This project might also require a fitness score metric in addition to the game score to encourage certain playstyles over others.

-	Other future directions would be to put this into it's own application, and fix known bugs.
+	Other future directions would be to put this into its own application, and fix known bugs.

 Known bugs: